kimiakavanroodi/atlasplanner-email-api/README.txt

-#Email_API for AtlasPlanner
+#email_API for AtlasPlanner

-This is a microservice that autoautomatically sends an email to both the recipient and participant of the reservation details.
+This is a microservice that automatically sends an email to both recipient and participant of reservation details.
 Email gets automatically sent for the following actions:

 - Creating a user profile (for the host)